 Location and Design approval: ☐ Not Required ☐ Required

 Note: Location and Design approval is needed for all projects where ROW or easements are to be acquired.

+Impacts to USACE property anticipated? ☐ No ☐ Yes ☐ Undetermined

+Under 33 USC 408, if additional property rights from USACE property are anticipated, a 408 Decision may be required.
+The Project Manager should contact the State Design Policy Engineer when a potential impact to USACE property is identified.
+The State Design Policy Engineer will assess the potential impact(s) and determine if further coordination is needed.
+Obtaining a 408 Decision may require considerable coordination and effort.

 ROUNDABOUTS See GDOT Design Policy Manual - Chapter 8 for further guidance.
 Delete this section if project does not include a roundabout.